sznjzy/Dead-Ideas/ideas/raven.md

 Getting the audio samples is probably the hardest part.

 Everything after that has either already been implemented or just need to tweak a few things to get it to work with RTAC

+c.
+Displaying the visualization:

+This is done using raylib library in C which makes it look pretty cool and dynamic with a lot of freedom of GUI dev

+**File Audio Capture Mode**:

+This part has already been implemented in rAVen which is up for reference.

 ## Challenges Faced